Margaret Jolly

 Margaret Anne Jolly AM FASSA (born 12 April 1949), born in Sydney, Australia is an historical anthropologist recognized as a world expert on gender in Oceania.
 She is professor in the College of Asia and the Pacific and Convenor of the Gender Institute at the Australian National University in Canberra.
 Jolly is also a Fellow of the Academy of the Social Sciences in Australia.

 Career

 From 2010 to 2015, Jolly held an Australian Research Council Laureate Fellowship, an award valued at $2.7M.
 She has written extensively on gender in the Pacific, on exploratory voyages and travel writing, missions and contemporary Christianity, maternity and sexuality, cinema and art.

-Jolly has held a number of prestigious academic roles including Head of the Gender Relations Centre 1992-2009; Burns Distinguished Visiting Chair, History, University of Hawaii at Manoa (1998); Visiting Professor, University of California, Santa Cruz (2002); Visiting Professor, Centre National de Recherche Scientifique and École des Hautes Études en Sciences Sociales, France (2009).
+Jolly has held a number of prestigious academic roles including Head of the Gender Relations Centre 1992-2009; Burns Distinguished Visiting Chair, History, University of Hawaiʻi at Mānoa (1998); Visiting Professor, University of California, Santa Cruz (2002); Visiting Professor, Centre National de Recherche Scientifique and École des Hautes Études en Sciences Sociales, France (2009).
 Her work is widely held in libraries.